PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 aws configservice describe-configuration-recorders
 ```

-3. Run the command below replacing `CONFIG-RECORDER-NAME` with the output from the above command
+3. Run the command below replacing `CONFIGRECORDERNAME` with the output from the above command

 ```
-aws configservice delete-configuration-recorder --configuration-recorder-name CONFIG-RECORDER-NAME
+aws configservice delete-configuration-recorder --configuration-recorder-name CONFIGRECORDERNAME
 ```

 4. List any AWS Config Delivery Channels